roflmao/tailscale-exporter/tailscale-mixin/README.md

 make
 ```

-The `prometheus_alerts.yaml` file then need to passed
-to your Prometheus server, and the files in `dashboards_out` need to be imported
-into you Grafana server.
-The exact details will vary depending on how you deploy your
+The `prometheus_alerts.yaml` file then need to passed to your Prometheus server, and the files in `dashboards_out` need to be imported into you Grafana server.
+The exact details vary depending on how you deploy your monitoring stack.
-monitoring stack.

 ## Alerts